andredsferreira/andre-kb/md_notes/cnet/cnet-ip.md

-1. The device checks the identification field, MF flag, and the offset field, and stores the first fragment in a special buffer associated with that particular IP message (identified in the identification field).
+1. The device checks the identification field, MF flag, and the offset field, and stores the first fragment in a special buffer associated with that particular IP message (identified in the identification field), this means the full IPv4 datagram is only reassembled after the buffer has all fragments.
 2. It initializes a timer that puts an upper boundary on the amount of time it waits for the next fragment (if it expires an ICMP time exceeded message is generated, since IP is unrealible the sending host must rely on higher-layer